You Can Help

 Letters to the Editor

 Communicating with your members of Congress is one of the most important ways you can participate in the legislative process and one highly effective way that you can expand your lobbying efforts is by writing a letter to the editor of your local newspaper.
 Letters-to-the-editor take no more time to write than e-mails to Congress and, by writing for a public forum, you can potentially influence both your legislators and many of the voters who elect them.
-You may find these tips helpful.

 Locate contact information for your Members of Congress.
 Links to their Web sites will be included.
 Visit their sites and locate either the text links or social network icons for their social network pages and addresses.